 The Bandra Fair Memories

-As a child I was told that when you light a candle at The Basilica during this week of festivities then your wish will definitely be granted.
-I vividly remember going for The Bandra Fair each year with my Dad and sister.
+As a child, I was told that when you light a candle at The Basilica during this week of festivities then your wish will definitely be granted.
+I vividly remember going to The Bandra Fair each year with my Dad and sister.
 It was a ritual we always looked forward to and was never missed.

 Standing in those long queues to offer flowers and candles did not deter us, because we were all so excited to take that turn towards the fair but after our offerings were done.
 Sometimes we had cousins and neighbours who accompanied us to add to the fun and frolic.
 The aroma of roasted gram and soap bubbles filled the air.